Rate Limiting

 limit(identifier: string, options?: LimitRequest): Promise<RatelimitResponse>check(identifier, options?)

 Evaluate without consuming tokens.
 Use this for read-only checks (e.g. showing a warning before the user submits).
+It runs the same evaluation as limit() for the requested count, so check() and a following limit() agree — it just never writes state.

 check(identifier: string, options?: CheckRequest): Promise<RatelimitResponse>getRemaining(identifier)